kryousafzai/IonTrap-WIPM/README.md

 ###  Developers:

-1. Guanqun Mu     -Undergraduate in Wuhan University
+1. Guanqun Mu     -Undergraduate at Wuhan University, P. R China
+2. Kamran Rehan   -PhD at WIPM, CAS
-2. GeYi Ding     -Master in WIPM
+3. GeYi Ding     -Master at WIPM, CAS

 If you want to be a developer, please contact Guanqun Mu: **guanqun_mu@whu.edu.cn**